OpenDrupal/opendrupal-archived/_lessons/02_user-stories/02_user-stories.md

 ### Section Checkpoint

-* __Do:__ Write up your project idea as a document saving it to your folder on Google Drive.
+* __Do:__ Write up your project idea as a document saving it to your folder on Google Drive

   Include:
-..* A summary of the site
+  * A summary of the site
-..* The main pages
+  * The main pages
-..* Key Drupal modules
+  * Key Drupal modules
-..* Advanced functionality you may include
+  * Advanced functionality

 2) Personas
 -----------